brettchalupa/brettchalupa.github.io/_short_stories/latency.md

 Martin explained what he witnessed.

 “Let me get this straight.
-You saw this girl, Bunny, uh, 69, get kidnapped in the middle of a video stream online?
+You saw this Bunny get kidnapped in the middle of a video stream online?
 Are you sure this wasn’t a staged event to get more viewers to make some extra cash or something?”

 Martin paused for a moment.
 “To be honest, I hadn’t thought of that.”